jtrussell/commander-cube/README.md

   and similarly in the cube's dominant archetypes - which need not be strictly along color lines.
 * Decks should stick close to a rarity breakdown mirroring that of a standard booster pack.
-This means roughly:
+Note that this is only a guideline and a secondary concern to balanced power.
+Here's what we have as a starting point:
    * 5 rares/mythic rares
    * 15 uncommons
    * 50 commons
    * 2 flex slots
-  Note that this is only a guideline and a secondary concern to balanced power.

 ## Restrictions